RajdeepBng10/Score-Keeper/README.md

 # Score-Keeper
-Simple web page to maintain the score of a ping pong game
+Simple web page to track the score of a ping pong game